|

 Gorillas

-the forgotten forests of the Equatorial jungles of Central
+in the forgotten forests of the Equatorial jungles of

 There

-Cross River Gorillas.
-All are labelled either endangered
+All are labelled either endangered or critically endangered.

 |

-Gorilla groups are led and protected by a dominant male known as
+protected by a dominant male known as a “silverback

 mountain gorillas are frequently

-to Hollywood films, conversely they are social animals that
+due to Hollywood films, conversely they are social animals

-are rather shy, peaceful vegetarians that are active during
+that are rather shy, peaceful vegetarians that are active

 Dian Fossey when

-hand depicted the first recorded peaceful contact between a
+touching Fossey's hand depicted the first recorded peaceful

 Male